raimun2/software-download/README.md

 # software-download
-This repository is just a list of download sites for my prefered productivity tools.
-Hope to build docker images sometime soon.
-Still missing the library scraping and intallation.
+this repository is just a list of download sites for my prefered productivity tools. i use it to setup new machines.

+to do:  dockerize - library scraping and installation.

 ableton	    https://www.ableton.com/en/products/live-lite/